Caulfield Grammar School: Foundation and early years

+Post WWII history

 The school was renamed Malvern Memorial Grammar School in 1948 to honour old boys who had fought in World Wars I and II.
 Malvern Memorial Grammar School amalgamated with Shaw House in 1971 and became the Malvern Campus, a primary school located in the Valentine's Mansion, and its students began to wear the Caulfield Grammar School uniform.
 From 1949 to 1979, Caulfield Grammar had operated Shaw House, its primary school located in Mayfield Street, St Kilda East, offering kindergarten and schooling from Years 1 to 3.

+In 1958, Caulfield Grammar joined the Associated Public Schools of Victoria school sporting competition.
+Caulfield Grammar was Victoria's fifth largest school in 1959, with over 800 students.
+In 1961, Caulfield Grammar School affiliated with Malvern Memorial Grammar School.
+Malvern Grammar School opened in 1890 as a boys-only secondary school and in 1924 moved into the Valentine's Mansion, formerly the home of Sir John Mark Davies (no relation to the school's founder), a Victorian Cabinet minister.
+The mansion was built in 1892 and contains a large ballroom.
+Valentine's Mansion has been listed as a place of historical and architecture significance by both the Victorian Heritage Register and the Register of the National Estate.

 During the 1960s and 1970s, student activism saw changes in the school's policies relating to students.
 Appointed prefects were replaced in 1970 by an elected School Committee to represent the student body, the publication of a student newsletter Demos—containing editorials on aspects of the school—was allowed, religious education classes were made voluntary for senior year levels, the position of school chaplain was abolished, and Caulfield Grammar was the only APS school to allow its students to participate in moratorium marches protesting the Vietnam War on 8 May 1970.

 The school's centenary year, 1981, marked the appearance of the first girls at Caulfield Grammar, as a second senior school campus opened at Wheelers Hill on 26 April.
 Caulfield Grammar had purchased the land for a future project in 1969, and a new campus was established to celebrate the centenary.
 Wheelers Hill began as a coeducational school for all year levels.
 In 1993, the other campuses opened to girls, making Caulfield Grammar fully co-educational.